 Whilst not a strength as such, Unibet have very few weaknesses.
 They are able to offer up everything you would need from a bookmaker in terms of betting markets, features, pricing and promotions.
 The site also comes with a stunning design, which can be as big a selling point as any these days.

-New accounts at Unibet will be able to get a bonus equal in value to the first bet made if it doesn’t win.
-Simply place your first bet and if it loses they will match your stake up to a maximum of £30.
-This refund must be wagered at least three times at odds of 2/5 (1.40) or greater before you can withdraw it.
+New accounts at Unibet will be able to get a bonus equal in value to the first bet made if it doesn’t win up to a maximum of £40.
+This refund must be wagered at least three times at odds of 2/5 (1.40) or greater within 7 days before you can withdraw it.
+In addition, a £10 casino bonus is also available which has a 35x wagering requirement also within 7 days.

 The Unibet Website